 This means you’ll lose playlists that you didn’t sync through the iPhone but if you manage the stuff from a PC/Mac, you’re safe.
 You can get them back on the Spotify app right after you reinstall it.

-Oh by the way, make sure you’re not running into trouble with your network.
+Oh, by the way, make sure you’re not running into trouble with your network.

 There’s a considerable amount of furor over how Apple’s recent updates have led to connectivity taking a hit.
-If things aren’t panning out on Wi-Fi, trying turning it off completely and switching to cellular.
+If things aren’t panning out on Wi-Fi, try turning it off completely and switching to cellular.
 If Spotify still stops playing after a while, then you can assume – correctly – that it has got nothing to do with the network.

-#4.
-Restart Your iPhone
+4. Restart your iPhone

 Sounds silly but that’s one of the working recommendations that appear to get Spotify working normally.
-You can restart your phone usually or you can do a hard reset: which means you press down the power and home button till the Apple logo appears on the screen and the phone restarts.
+You can restart your phone usually, or you can do a hard reset: which means you press down the power and home button till the Apple logo appears on the screen and the phone restarts.

 Now give it a try to play your song and check, this time you should be able to listen to your song.
 Most of the users on forums have vouched for this trick to be working and thus, you should have solved the problem by now.

-#6.
-Logout and Login again
+6. Logout and login again

-#7.
-Change Sync, Crossfade, Gapless and Quality Settings
+7. Change Sync, Crossfade, Gapless and Quality Settings

 Very rarely, it’s an issue with the quality of your sync/share.
 Tweaking these values to figure out if these are the culprits causing Spotify to stop playing the tracks can be nerve-wracking.
 But you can try changing: